 On the death of a member under the age of 75 before drawing pension benefits a scheme may pay a lump sum which is free of tax.

-As noted above, there is not normally an inheritance tax liability on death after 5 April 2011.
+As noted above, there is not normally an inheritance tax liability on pension funds at death.

 Employer-Financed Retirement Benefit Schemes (EFRBS).

-Unapproved Schemes - FURBS (funded unapproved retirement benefit schemes) and UURBS (unfunded unapproved retirement benefit schemes) no longer receive tax-favoured status.
+Unapproved Schemes - FURBS (funded unapproved retirement benefit schemes) and UURBS (unfunded unapproved retirement benefit schemes) do not receive tax-favoured status.
 They are now referred to as Employer-Financed Retirement Benefit Schemes (EFRBS).

 As any future retirement provision made through the equivalent of unapproved pension schemes do not attract any specific tax privilege, amounts saved in any such scheme are not tested against the annual and lifetime allowances and the recovery charge does not apply to them.
 For unfunded schemes the value of the promise to pay a pension on retirement will not be taken into account when considering the annual allowance and will not be tested against the lifetime allowance.
 When benefits are paid out, whether by lump sum or pension, they will be fully subject to tax at the member's marginal rate.